Lap Band Surgery

 What is gastric banding?

 LAGB ultimately restricts the size of the stomach and the amount of food it can hold.
 It also slows the passage of food to the intestine.
 By doing so, signals to the brain from the gut allow for a sensation of fullness and satiety with the consumption of less food.
+This signal is sent from a small pouch created by the band in the upper stomach.
+When the pouch fills, the same signal is sent to the brain that occurred previously when the entire stomach filled.

 What is a lap band?